barsi/odoo-rtl/README.md

 ## For OpenERP 7.0 RTL
 we developed an RTL support for V7.0 reports, go **[to this link.](https://github.com/barsi/openerp-rtl)**

-### Credits
-Thanks go to Obay Albadri, he started RTL css for Version 7.0, we continue adding above it.

 ### License
 This project is licensed under [AGPL v3](http://www.gnu.org/licenses/agpl-3.0.html) (the same as odoo).